Electroforming or Plating with Gold, Silver, and Other Metals

-We get two questions more frequently than any others about electroforming; this post is an attempt to answer both of these questions and to offer some new information about plating with various metals using the E3 Duo Controller.
+We get two questions more frequently than any others about electroforming and plating.
+This post is to answer both of these questions and to offer some new information about plating with various metals using the E3 Duo Controller.

-Will the E3 Duo Controller plate other metals such as gold and silver?
+Will the E3 Duo Eform Controller plate other metals such as gold and silver?

 The answer is yes.
 Simply use the controller in place of a rectifier and set it to a low current level while plating.
 Most plating solutions only take a few minutes.
 Each metal calls for different steps, solutions, anodes, equipment and safety concerns.
 Plating takes quite a bit of training and knowledge so be sure to research the steps of the particular metal and solution you want to use before committing to plating.